MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ads.md

 * **Interstitial banner ads**: These are only available for UWP apps for Windows 10.

->**Note**&nbsp;&nbps;The API for interstitial ads does not handle any user interface except at the time of video playback.
+>**Note**&nbsp;&nbsp;The API for interstitial ads does not handle any user interface except at the time of video playback.
 Refer to the [interstitial best practices](ui-and-user-experience-guidelines.md#interstitialbestpractices10) for guidelines on what to do, and avoid, as you consider how to integrate interstitial ads in your app.

 ## Build an app with interstitial ads